Youseii/DevOps-Scripts/ServiceNow/README.md

 For the python environment, I'm using `python3.12` using mostly `requests`, `sys`, `json` packages.

-To execute these scripts, you will necessary need a `credentials.json` file that contains sensitive information ( password, username, client_secret, ..)
+To execute these scripts, you will necessary need the `credentials.json` file that contains sensitive information ( password, username, client_secret, ..), it is mandatory to have it a specify it it in arguments of the script's call.

 Create this file in your local environment using this format: